Training the Obese Beginner: Part 2

 Now, I’d mention again that I’m only talking about RMR above which is reliably increased in the obese individual; but RMR only makes up about 65-75% of total daily energy expenditure.
 The others play a role.
 However, some of the other components of total energy expenditure, such as TEF (thermic effect of food) or the thermic effect of activity are often decreased.

 TEF can be cut in half due to insulin resistance for example.
 On a 3000 cal/day diet, for example, where you’d predict TEF to be 300 calories (10%), it might be cut to 150 cal in someone with insulin resistance; which I noted in Part 1 is common in obesity.
-While this isn’t a massive effect, it does add up over time.
+While this isn’t a massive effect, it will add up over time and can’t be discounted.

 As well, daily activity is often decreased in obesity.
 Larger individuals simply tend not to move around as much as their leaner/lighter counterparts (an old experiment is to go to the mall and see who rides the escalator and who takes the stairs for an example of this).
-So even if RMR may be higher due to the larger body, total energy expenditure may still be lower than expected due to a decreased TEF and reduced overall daily activity.
+So even if RMR may be higher due to the larger body, and even if the energy burned during activity is higher, total energy expenditure may still be lower than expected (note that I didn’t say it was “low” but lower than expected or predicted) due to a decreased TEF and reduced overall daily activity.

 Again, none of the above is really relevant to the practicalities of the obese beginner, at this point I am just showing off my knowledge of physiological minutiae.
-I’m also an obsessive compulsive completist with a need to destroy long-standing and utterly silly myths and this is one of them.
+I’m also an obsessive compulsive completist with a need to destroy long-standing and utterly silly myths and this is one of them; the idea of the low metabolic rate in obesity which simply doesn’t exist outside of a handful of severe medical pathologies.
 Moving on.

 In Training the Obese Beginner: Part 1 I mentioned that generally low exercise tolerance is common among the obese.
-Note that common doesn’t mean universal.
+Note that common doesn’t mean universal and invariably someone in the comments will trot themselves out as an exception.
 Once again, the Biggest Loser show notwithstanding, expecting a beginning obese client to do a ton of activity out of the gate is usually a mistake.
 And one that often backfires.
 Sure, you can make them do it but just because you can doesn’t mean you should.
+The Biggest Loser gets away with it by putting folks on TV and holding out a $250,000 carrot and fame as the reward.
+This doesn’t apply to most people.

-Even an hour of moderate activity may burn 600 calories, and they can do that for hours at a time.
+Even an hour of moderate activity may burn 600 calories, and a trained athlete can do that for hours at a time.
 An hour of hard activity may put them nearer 900-1000 calories though it can’t be sustained for quite as long a time.
-But they are usually already lean and don’t need it.
+But they are usually already lean and don’t need it (though when athletes do need to drop fat it’s usually pretty easy because they can burn such a ludicrous amount of calories with even moderate intensity activity).

-I’d note that bigger individuals burn more calories during activity by dint of being larger.
-But their ability to do a lot of activity is usually quite limited.
+I’d note that bigger individuals burn more calories during activity simply by dint of being larger.
+But their ability to do a lot of activity is usually quite limited as I’ve been prattling on about.
 Getting ahead of myself, I’ve seen people for whom, quite literally, 5 minutes continuous walking briskly on the treadmill had them fatigued.
 That doesn’t provide much potential for calorie burn.

 It’s a real catch-22.
 And I’m Yossarian.

-Now, this actually does have one huge practical implication that I’ll discuss in more detail in Part 3 and that is this: altering the diet has a much greater chance of drastically impacting on energy balance than activity in this population, especially in the beginning.
-Because while increasing activity by 500 calories/day (assume 50-100 minutes of moderate-low intensity activity) is usually unrealistic, that same deficit can be created through diet much more easily.
+Now, this actually does have one huge practical implication that I’ll discuss in more detail in a later part of this series and that is this: altering the diet has a much greater chance of drastically impacting on energy balance than activity in this population, especially in the beginning.
+Because while increasing activity by 500 calories/day (assume 50-100 minutes of moderate-low intensity activity) is usually unrealistic, that same deficit can generally be created through diet much more easily.

 Back to exercise and its general irrelevancy in terms of significantly impacting energy balance.
 Realistically, on average, exercise simply can’t and won’t have a massive effect.
 Please note, there are other potential benefits to activity such as increased adherence, health benefits, etc.; burning calories is only one possible end-goal here.